This is How to Understand Gold - An Important Part of History for Centuries

 The same is done with silver.
 For example, copper is added to the precious metal silver to make a more durable alloy for use in coins, housewares, and jewelry.
 Coin silver, which was used for making silver coins in the past, contains 90% silver and 10% copper, by mass.
 Sterling silver contains 92.5% silver and 7.5%, by mass, of other metals, usually copper.

-So, pure gold, the way it comes from the earth, is considered 24 karat gold.
+Pure gold, the way it comes from the earth, is considered 24-karat gold.
 As I stated above, when being used in jewelry, it is blended with base metals to make it harder and to change the color

-So, before you fall asleep with the technical jargon, pure gold, 24 karats, is a deep yellow, then it is mixed with white alloys, and it comes out looking more white than yellow, and then we plate it with rhodium to make it look basically like chrome.
+So, before you fall asleep with the technical jargon, pure gold, 24 karats, is a deep yellow, then it is mixed with white alloys, and it comes out looking more white than yellow, and then we plate it with rhodium which makes it bright white.